Last year was a tough one for this writer.

 I always tell people that to grow more — either as a storyteller or as a writer — they should write more.

-That doesn’t necessarily mean they also need to publish more.
+That doesn’t necessarily mean they also need to publish more content.
 At least not in my view.

 Here’s where the “organizing your thoughts and feelings around a given subject in such a way that they become clearer to you” part comes in.